There was a time before endless notifications, doom scrolling, and digital exhaustion.

 I grew up in the era of cassette tapes, vinyl records, bookstores, and long walks without a phone in my hand.
 I’ve always been drawn to the spirit of the 1920s through the 1960s — the worlds of Hemingway, Fitzgerald, Kerouac, Frida Kahlo, Picasso, Tarkovsky, jazz musicians, poets, drifters, and dreamers.

-So I created The Time Traveling Flaneur — a monthly snail mail experience for romantics, creatives, old souls, and modern bohemians.
+The Time Traveling Flaneur — a monthly snail mail experience for romantics, creatives, old souls, and modern bohemians.

 These are not stories about changing history or saving the world.